Food and Drink

 Not associated with our former President in the least, Jimmy Carter’s Cafe is another casual breakfast or lunch dining experience.
 They serve a variety of cuisine including Mexican, American and some Indian, Asian, Italian, and Chinese.
 Open for breakfast and brunch, Jimmy Carter’s has two locations.
 One is on 5th Ave. between Spruce and Redwood in Hillcrest while the other is on W. Washington.
 The portions will leave you satisfied, but not so full that you’d burst.

 Hodad is a surfing term for a person who does not surf, but who spends time at surfing beaches pretending to be a surfer.
 If you’re looking for a good burger while you’re hanging out, check out Hodad’s.
-Only a few blocks from the waves in Ocean Beach on Newport Ave., Hodad’s is an excellent place to grab a bite.
+The original location is only a few blocks from the waves in Ocean Beach on Newport Ave., Hodad’s is an excellent place to grab a bite.
 I would recommend a mini burger and an order of frings (a mix of onion rings and potato wedges).
 If you have a larger appetite, you can attempt to order a regular sized burger.
 The atmosphere represents the epitome of OB with a surfing theme that attracts an array of OB-cians.
 Hence, it’s also a good place to people watch.
+There are two other Hodad’s locations, one Downtown and the other in Petco Park.

 If you haven’t been to a Cheesecake Factory restaurant yet, you must go.
 This place has the best food and everything tastes good.
 They have massive desserts as well.
 I don’t bother with the cheesecake because it’s overpriced.
 Try something unique.